 Licensing

 Open runtime.
-Cloud-generated compliance.
+Licensed generation.

 That generation step is the patented flow — and its output is the deterministic, auditable artifact your compliance team reviews.
 The generator is needed to produce that artifact; once produced, it runs forever on the open runtime.